 Duty Hour Questions

 How does the program comply with the duty hours regulations?

 Our program answers to our UAMS GME Office, as well as, the national (ACGME/RRC) work hour regulations.
-All residents are required to log the hours they work on any given rotation electronically within our New Innovations Residency Management Software.
-Duty hours are monitored on a monthly basis to make certain our residents are in compliance and to identify and troubleshoot any problems
+All residents are required to log the hours weekly electronically within our New Innovations Residency Management Software.

 Do you participate in the couple’s match?